 - Verified Action & Automatic Reward: Here's the magic.
 Completion is verified through studio check-ins or a digital platform.
 Each verified session triggers an automatic financial reward—real dollars deposited into a health spending account or even a retirement fund.
 You're not subsidizing a hobby; you're paying for a completed health intervention.

-This integrated approach generates something even more valuable than healthy employees: irrefutable proof.
+This integrated approach generates something even more valuable than healthy employees: hard numbers.
 When you tie specific interventions to claims data, you move from promises to performance.

 The Implementation Blueprint